Economic Development and Public Parks are not Mutually Exclusive

 While the Task Force has ended their role in the process, however, Western Maryland officials still retain the ability to continue to recommend development.
 During the course of the Task Force meeting, Senator George Edwards and Delegate Jason Buckel continued to encourage development opportunities, advocating for large scale water parks and hotels.
 Although the Task Force did not ultimately recommend that, Edwards and Buckel retain the ability to introduce legislation that could harm public lands.

-Commissioner Shade was recognized as having released to the public, a map of his target area at Rocky Gap, a 35 acre parcel known as the day use area
+Commissioner Shade was recognized as having released to the public, a map of his target area at Rocky Gap, a 35 acre parcel known as the day use area.

 Rocky Gap State Park boasts visitation to the day use area of the park of more than 600,000 people per year.
 The day use area of the park is host to public boat rentals, two public swimming beaches, a forested fishing peninsula, a fishing dock, and acres of picnic and recreational space.
 The area is home to a popular seasonal café, ranger station and public restrooms, as well as a parking lot of nearly 700 spaces which often fills with state park enthusiasts on summer weekends, as well as for local events.